conorgregson/reading-log-app/docs/roadmap.md

 ---

 ### 📕 Version 1.5 — Book Enhancements
-- [ ] Add Series / Stand-alone flag for books
+- [x] Add Series / Stand-alone flag for books
   - _AC_: User can mark book as part of a series or stand-alone.
-- [ ] Add Digital/ Physical flag for books
+- [x] Add Digital/ Physical flag for books
   - _AC_: User can mark book as physical or digital.
-- [ ] Optional IBSN field
+- [x] Optional IBSN field
   - _AC_: ISBN field is optional and stored if provided.
-- [ ] Dropdown auto-suggest in logs based on author, series, genre
+- [x] Dropdown auto-suggest in logs based on author, series, genre
   - _AC_: When typing in logs, suggestions appear from existing metadata.
-- [ ] Switch status flow: Planned → Reading → Finished (buttons styled to match theme/mode)
+- [x] Switch status flow: Planned → Reading → Finished (buttons styled to match theme/mode)
-  - _AC_: USer can change status via consistent theme-colored buttons
+  - _AC_: User can change status via consistent theme-colored buttons
-- [ ] Bulk edit for status/genre
+- [x] Bulk edit for status/genre
   - _AC:_ Select multiple books and change their status or genre at once.
-- [ ] A11y: field labels and bulk-edit modals fully operable via keyboard
+- [x] A11y: field labels and bulk-edit modals fully operable via keyboard

-- Planned Q4 2025
+Released: Sep 2025

 ---
 ### 🔍 Version 1.6 — Search & Filters